Marine Cargo Insurance

 - Excluding all transits except in respect of transits from Assured premises in the United Kingdom and/or EU countries to exhibitions, fairs, functions, rallies, venues of formal entertainment and venues

 For a quote or advice please call 01702 225 440 or complete our online proposal form

-Freight Forwarders Insurance is also available for businesses based in the United Kingdom.
+Freight and goods Insurance are available for businesses based in the United Kingdom.

 You have already instructed your broker to arrange a commercial combined policy for you, that policy covers your premises for the storage of goods and also it covers your distribution, do you need anything else?
 Well, yes you do.
 Many businesses just like yours hand over the protection of those goods to a third party such as a freight forwarder.